 • Create video stories for your nonprofit in 6 steps (Socialbrite)

-• How to maximize your nonprofit’s impact with YouTube (Socialbrite)JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+• How to maximize your nonprofit’s impact with YouTube (Socialbrite)JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.